SECURITIES AND EXCHANGE COMMISSION

 •These investments are concentrated in Manhattan, which helps us gain market insight, awareness of upcoming investment opportunities and foster key relationships that may provide access to future investment opportunities.

-Our objective is to maintain multiple sources of corporate and property level capital to obtain the most appropriate and lowest cost of capital.
+Our objective is to maintain multiple sources of efficient corporate and property level capital.
 This objective is supported by:

 •Property operations that generally provide stable cash flows through market cycles, long average lease terms, high credit quality tenants and superior leasing, operating and asset management skills;